Special Operations Executive: Pre-war and early Wartime activities

-Grand, meanwhile, had been involved in similar guerrilla operations serving in the Far East and India.
-During an operation on the Indian Frontier, Grand had devised an unorthodox tactic after discovering that Pathan tribesmen were stealing British ammunition: he ordered every tenth round to be filled with high explosive instead of cordite.
-Though some officers regarded the idea of this as "ungentlemanly," Admiral Hugh Sinclair had considered it precisely the kind of ingenuity and ruthlessness Britain required against future enemies.
 It is only in Colin Gubbins' official accounting of the story (he wrote the first official history of the SOE) that any animosity existed between the two men, which modern historians have noted to be a revisionist retelling, motivated by Gubbins' dislike of Laurance Grand.
 Gubbins did not share the same dislike of Holland and thought of him more as a father-figure, having been recruited and placed into command by Holland himself.
 Gubbins' dislike of Grand began while working at MI(R) around this time, because he did not appreciate that MI(R) was limited specifically to the domain of guerrilla warfare, while Section D was authorized to conduct guerrilla activities outside of a strictly defined warfighting capacity.

 After the war, Gubbins was friends with the historians M. R. D. Foot and Nigel West, and used his influence over them to sabotage the legacy of Grand's primary contributions to the war effort, downplaying Section D as merely a "think tank," where in reality, Section D had operatives stationed all over Europe, and had formed relationships with many underground resistance movements.
 Those operatives were then absorbed into SOE.

 SOE might not have been possible without Joan Bright Astley, Secretarial Typist and Personal Assistant to Jo Holland.
 She also ran secret war rooms for Winston Churchill, and is considered one of the primary inspirations for Miss Moneypenny.

-During the early months of the war, Section D was based first at St Ermin's Hotel in Westminster and then the Metropole Hotel near Trafalgar Square.
-The Section attempted unsuccessfully to sabotage deliveries of vital strategic materials to Germany from neutral countries by mining the Iron Gate on the River Danube.
-By the time Section D was absorbed into the newly created SOE, it employed around 300 paid officers, though its real reach was far greater, in the contract agents that it had developed throughout Europe.
+At the time that Section D was absorbed into the newly created SOE, it employed around 300 paid officers, though its real reach was far greater, in the contract agents that it had developed throughout Europe.
 Section D was more successful at establishing smuggling routes from Shetland through Norway that were the foundations of what would become the Shetland bus.
 It also established bureaus in Yugoslavia, Scandinavia, Romania, Greece, and several other locations.
 Laurence Grand and Section D were also responsible for establishing the D School training house at Brickendonbury, where the first batch of newly trained SOE officers were produced by Kim Philby and Guy Burgess.